-- 1 teaspoon Vanilla Extract, pure
+- 1 teaspoon Vanilla Extract, pure (not imitation)

-- Toasted Coconut for serving
+- 1/4 cup Toasted Coconut for serving

-- Pitted Cherries with stems for serving
+- 1/3 cup Fresh Cherries with stems for serving, optional

-- Whip the the cold coconut cream in a medium-sized bowl with the vanilla and maple syrup until its smooth and fluffy.
-Serve on top of the smoothies.
+- Make the COCONUT WHIPPED CREAMWhip the the partially frozen coconut cream with a hand mixer or whisk in the medium-sized bowl with the vanilla and maple syrup until smooth and fluffy.
+Divide on top of each smoothie

 - Super important to read the whole recipe before you begin